 PRE-COOKING

 Rather than freezing my ingredients raw, I sometimes pre-cook them before freezing.
-My favorite ingredient to cook is ground beef which I have purchased on sale.
+My favorite food to cook ahead and freeze is ground beef which I have purchased on sale.
 I brown it with onions, salt and pepper and place it in plastic zipper bags for later use in tacos, casseroles and chili.
+Click here to see what I did with 20 lbs of ground beef I purchased from Zaycon Foods.

-I also boil or bake chicken breasts, shred them and place them in freezer zipper bags for quick enchiladas, chicken casseroles and chicken salad.
+As I mentioned above, I also boil or bake chicken breasts, shred them and place them in freezer zipper bags for quick enchiladas, chicken casseroles and chicken salad.
 Brown rice and beans are also great foods to cook ahead.
+Click here to see how I prepare beans for the freezer.

 DOUBLING RECIPES